sguox002/leetcode/leetcode-all.md

 - dfs with rank to detect cycles. a lot of cases can also be done via bfs, union find, backtracking.

+<<-529	Minesweeper    		60.2%	Medium
+given a 2d grid, 'M' unrevealed mine, 'E' unrevealed empty cell, 'B' revealed blank cell that has no ajacent mines (8 directions), digit '1' to '8' is number of mines adjacent.
+'X' revealed mine. return the next board status:
+- if M is revealed,game over change to 'X'
+- 'E' change to 'B' if no adjacent mines and all of its adjacent shall be revealed
+- 'E' change to digit if there is adjacent mines dfs.
+->>

+<<-565	Array Nesting    		55.7%	Medium
+array from 0 to N-1, find the longest link [A[i],A[A[i]],A[A[A[i]]]...). simiar to dfs, use visited array and dfs.
+->>

 <<-339	Nested List Weight Sum    		75.0%	Easy
 do dfs and depth*element
 ->>